Cosecha/redadalertas-site/README.md

 ## Deploy to GitHub pages

+To build out the html and css, run:

+`gulp compile`

 Now that you have generated new HTML, it is time to 'deploy' to GitHub Pages.

 From the root of the project repo, change into the `gh-pages` directory: